-Library You can watch for a specific message in the System History Log by using the special value HSTLOG.
-When you use this option, you must be watching for a specific message ID and you cannot specify a alert reporting that this watch task is being activated.
-Select NO if you do not want the alert to be issued.
+Library You can watch for a specific message in the System History Log by using the special value \HSTLOG.
+When you use this option, you must be watching for a specific message ID and you cannot specify a you do not want the alert to be issued.